 4.2 Security Objectives for the operational Environment

 The security objectives for the TOE Environment are defined in the following table.
-The objectives for the environment have been directly taken from [PP] with only the changes indicated by bold italic text.
+The objectives for the environment have been directly taken from [PP] with any changes.

 Table 6 - Security Objectives for the TOE Environment